MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deploy-containers/deploy-containers-on-server.md

 ## Install Base Container Images

 Before working with Windows Containers, a base image needs to be installed.
-Base images are available with either Windows Server Core or Nano Server as the underlying operating system.
+Base images are available with either Windows Server Core or Nano Server as the container operating system.
 For detailed information on Docker container images, see [Build your own images on docker.com](https://docs.docker.com/engine/tutorials/dockerimages/).

 To install the Windows Server Core base image run the following: